Jammu Jammu And Kashmir, India Travel Guide

 Water scarcity can arise, notably in the summer months months; conserve water.

-Opt for sustainable options to lessen your environmental footprint and support green initiatives.
+Opt for sustainable options to decrease your environmental footprint and support green initiatives.

-Eco-friendly accommodations are available not widely advertised in Jammu; inquire directly about practices.
+Eco-friendly places to stay are not widely advertised in Jammu; inquire directly about practices.

 Lack of water can arise, especially in summer months (May-June), impacting local communities.